 What is auto enrollment?

-Auto enrollment is a plan feature being added in 2023 for faculty/staff who are hired or rehired on or after January 1, 2023.
+Auto enrollment is a plan feature that was added in 2023 for faculty/staff who are hired or rehired on or after January 1, 2023.
 Employees in this category will have 35 days from Fidelity notification to register their account and make an initial election to voluntarily contribute to a Fidelity account.
 They may contribute 0 percent or more and may change their elections at any time.

 Additional plan information beyond the highlights shown below may be found in the official plan summary.
 Under all circumstances, the plan summary will take precedence over information contained on this website.